 Support BAJA Softball

 There are over 160 softball players and during the Winter League season, many fans come out to the Catino Softball Complex to support their “favorite” teams.
 Everywhere you look, you will see the names of local businesses on team shirts, on the huge banners hung on the fences, and on the scoreboards.
-If you see the fields are green, then you know how much we appreciate donations to our BAJA Park Fund.
-See below how you can support this great Green Valley area community sport.
+When you see green fields, then you know how much we appreciate donations to our BAJA Park Fund.

 Be a Softball Team Sponsor!